NikolaBlagojevic/pyrecodes/docs/source/usage/what_is_pyrecodes.rst

 iRe-CoDeS framework
 --------------------

-The iRe-CoDeS framework discretizes a system into components and simulates the change in components' supply and demand for various resources over the post-disaster recovery period.
-Components' interaction is captured by simulating the flow of resources among components and conditioning their ability to operate and recover on their resource demand fulfillment.
-System's resilience is then assessed by contrasting the post-disaster system-level evolution of supply, demand and consumption of various resources and identifying the system's unmet demand.
+The iRe-CoDeS framework for disaster resilience quantification discretizes a system into components and simulates the change in components' supply and demand for various resources over the post-disaster recovery period.
+Components' interactions are captured by simulating the flow of operation and recovery resources among components and conditioning their ability to operate and recover on their resource demand fulfillment.
+System's resilience is then assessed by contrasting the post-disaster system-level evolution of supply, demand and consumption of various resources and identifying the magnitude and duration of unmet resource demands in the system.

 .. figure:: ../figures/1slide_iRe-CoDeS.gif
         :alt: Overview of the iRe-CoDeS framework.